stacilee2/articulation-therapy/README.md

 This application provides a variety of sound cards to target with speech therapy clients diagnosed with speech sound or phonological disorders.
 Each sound card contains a word list to target, recommended book, and link to book read aloud to use in therapy sessions.
 The SLP can also add sound cards to target, which come in handy to individualize each session.
+To handle user input errors, error handling is added for word list input.

 To provide positive reinforcement with additional articulation practice, there is a game page with links to games based on targeted sound.